Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Data Selection Method

 \subsection{Semantic Search and Ranking In-domain Data}

 Once the input data was reduced and embedded, we employed semantic search to identify general-domain sentences that are similar to in-domain data.
-This idea is mainly inspired by \cite{wang-etal-2017-sentence} and \cite{axelrod-etal-2011-domain}, \cite{duh-etal-2013-adaptation}.
+This idea is mainly inspired by \cite{moore-lewis-2010-intelligent,axelrod-etal-2011-domain,duh-etal-2013-adaptation,wang-etal-2017-sentence}.
 In particular, we assume in-domain and out-of-domain sentences as search queries and document entries respectively.
 In our assumption, queries are responsible to find the most relevant embedding vectors from entries.
 The proximity search can be fulfilled by various distance similarity measures methods, such as cosine similarity, Manhattan distance, Euclidean distance, etc. In our research, we intuitively used cosine similarity.
 However, we could not directly apply that on our data sets using CPU as such an exhaustive search (each in-domain sentence compared to each out-of-domain sentence) was expensive, specifically in terms of computational time.
-To resolve this issue, we used GPU implementation of cosine similarity in the PyTorch library.
-It is called torch.topk\footnote{https://pytorch.org/docs/stable/generated/torch.topk.html} and by calling this function, the n largest / most similar elements, as well as indices of the given in-domain or out-of-domain embedded tensors, are returned.
+To resolve this issue, we used a GPU implementation of cosine similarity in the PyTorch library.
+Once the cosine similarity scores were computed over embedding vectors, the torch.topk\footnote{\url{https://pytorch.org/docs/stable/generated/torch.topk.html}} is called.
+By calling this function the n largest / most similar elements, as well as indices of the given in-domain or out-of-domain embedded tensors, are returned.

 Let $S$, $E$, $q$ and $d$ denote in-domain corpus, out-of-domain corpus, a vectorized search query and an embedded document entry, respectively, where $q\in S$ and $d\in E$.
 Let $k$ and $l$ be the number of sentences in the given corpora.
 Thus $S=\left \{q_1,q_2,\text{...},q_k\right \}$, $E=\left \{d_1,d_2,\text{...},d_l \right \}$ and $k\ll l$.
 According to these definitions, the cosine similarity is defined by Equation \ref{eq1} in our data selection method, where 32 is the number of dimensions.